 Over time, you will learn to gain ejaculatory control and rediscover the plateau stage.

 There are iOS and Android applications that guide you through this process – our favorite being the PEA App.
 You can get it free here.

 Step 1: Communicate

-You will need to talk to your partner before trying the start-stop method during sex because they need to be an active participant in it.
+You will need to talk to your partner before trying the edging method during sex because they need to be an active participant in it.